 Kaden and the Stevens were among the thousands of youngsters, teenagers and adults who tried to stay cool in 90-degree weather while enjoying Third Thursday, the city's monthly downtown block party.

 The theme "Under the Sea" was fitting for the July rendition of the three-hour event on North Street.
 The makeshift beach, along with reggae music and a sneak preview of the local theatrical adaptation of the Disney animated film "The Little Mermaid" conjured up images of cool ocean breezes to help downtown visitors handle the current heat wave.

 Ras Moon and Monsoon, Tropical Beat and Trio Candela filled the air with island songs.
-Meanwhile the cast of "The Little Mermaid Jr.," a production of the Barrington Stage Company Youth Theatre, performed "Under the Sea" and other classic songs from the popular children's movie.
+Meanwhile the cast of "The Little Mermaid Jr.

 Evelyn Mahon looks forward to playing Ursula the sea witch when the show opens next Wednesday.